Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 30 Oct 2023

 * *1.5 hours* A fairly successful coding session.
 That is the display params function now abstracted in such a way that any combo box and associated group box can be passed to then allow for the appropriate parameters to be displayed.
 Only issue I am now encountering is that the scroll area on the generate page is not actually changing or creating a scroll bar, it is more that the grid layout is becoming squished, which I am currently unsure the reason of.

+* *1 hour* Fighting against the scroll area with no avail, very annoying bug that I cannot work out...

+### 31 Oct 2023

+* *2.5 hours* That took WAY too long to figure out, but I got there in the end!
+For some reason, the scroll area was creating an extra layer that also had to be changed and updated ot force the scroll bar to work, but I got there in the end!
+Unfortunately my brain is fairly frazzled and simple mathematics on how to reduce the group boxes and main window back to the approriate size after selecting a lesser amount of parameters is not coming to me, but is hopefully the last bug GUI wise and then I can finally start looking at implementation of the code again to make it work properly.